yoannmoinet/nipplejs/README.md

     mode: String,                   // 'dynamic', 'static' or 'semi'
     restJoystick: Boolean,
     restOpacity: Number,            // opacity when not 'dynamic' and rested
+    lockX: Boolean,                 // only move on the X axis
+    lockY: Boolean,                 // only move on the Y axis
     catchDistance: Number           // distance to recycle previous joystick in
                                     // 'semi' mode
 };